jrozy/jrozy.github.io/blog.md

 I'll try to keep this blog user-friendly.
 And hopefully it stays user-friendly for people that don't currently work with me.

+11-01-2023 I don't feel like I'm doing much

+I started feeling why being a PhD and especially starting one can be really difficult at times.
+It really feels like I'm just trying to study papers with very little progress done each month and nothing comes out of it.
+But then I talked to my supervisor about this, and apparently taking a week to read a paper throughly is completely normal, not only that, he said that it's really good if I manage to thoroughly understand the paper I was working on in a week.
+I was stunned by this, because I normally wouldn't expect taking a week to read a 10-page long document.
+But I guess that's how researcher life works.

+I also am trying to learn some other than thorough ways to read a paper.
+One of them is supposed to come down to just reading the introduction and summary and deducing what paper is about from them.
+The problem is what if a paper doesn't have a proper introduction and a summary.
+Becuase people do that.
+Why?
+Who knows.

+Oh also apparently throwing in spikey brackets around words in a text documents makes .md files not show what's inside.
+I removed them so that the end of yesterday's post makes sense.

 10-01-2023 Sleeping is good

 I've decided to sleep for like 4 hours after sleeping 3 the